Timeline - Deadliest attacks in Iraq in last year

 August 15 - A wave of attacks strike cities across Iraq, killing around 70 people and wounding more than 200 in the bloodiest day yet in 2011.

--- In the worst incident, a roadside bomb followed by a car bomb targeting police kills at least 37 people in Kut, 150 km (95 miles) southeast of Baghdad.
-Other deadly attacks took place in Tikrit, Najaf, Diyala and Kerbala.
+- In the worst attack, a roadside bomb followed by a car bomb targeting police kills at least 37 people in Kut, 150 km (95 miles) southeast of Baghdad.
+Other deadly attacks take place in Tikrit, Najaf, Diyala and Kerbala.

 August 28 - A bomber wearing a cast on his arm blows himself up in the main hall of the Umm al-Qura mosque, an important Sunni religious site in Baghdad.
 At least 32 people are killed and 39 wounded.